26 January 2021

 And that whole "drunk on dreams" thing only made it seem like Erwin was just gonna give up everything once he reached the basement.
 As if he didn't say that the living should continue to keep on fighting no matter what, in honor of their dead comrades' sacrifices, and that even if the truth was harsh, Erwin himself said that they should not buckle or yield.

-The whole Serumbowl fiasco cheapened Erwin's sacrifice and used his final moments as a means to shine light on Armin.
+The whole Serumbowl fiasco cheapened Erwin's sacrifice and used his final moments as a means to prop up Armin.

 That's why I find the narrative dishonest and I lost my respect for Isayama as an author.
-But because his manipulation was so subtle, many fans don't realize it and keep parroting his points to argue that "the serumbowl is good writing".
+But because his manipulation was so subtle, many fans don't realize it and keep arguing that "the serumbowl is good writing".
 It isn't.

 2/ THE REAL REASON THE AUTHOR GETS RID OF ERWIN: